Afterglowww/Afterglowww/README.md

-## Hi.This is Shiftech,is my nickname 👋
+## Hi.This is Afterglow,is my nickname 👋

 ### 🌱 I'm currently learning Android development.